HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 ---

 ## Introduction
-The Security chapter of the Web Almanac looks at the current status of security on the web.
+This chapter of the Web Almanac looks at the current status of security on the web.
 With security and privacy becoming increasingly more important online there has been an increase in the availability of features to protect site operators and users.
 We're going to look at the adoption of these new features across the web.

 ## Transport Layer Security
-Perhaps the largest push to increasing security and privacy online we're seeing at present is the widespread adoption of Transport Layer Security.
-TLS (or the older version SSL) is the protocol that gives us the 'S' in HTTPS and allows secure and private browsing of websites.
+Perhaps the largest push to increasing security and privacy online we're seeing at present is the widespread adoption of Transport Layer Security (TLS).
+TLS (or the older version, SSL) is the protocol that gives us the 'S' in HTTPS and allows secure and private browsing of websites.
 Not only are we seeing a great [increase in the use of HTTPS across the web](https://httparchive.org/reports/state-of-the-web#pctHttps), but also an increase in more modern versions of TLS like TLSv1.2 and TLSv1.3, which is also important.

 <figure>
   <iframe aria-labelledby="fig1-caption" width="760" height="470" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRCG3clMcnkVPrnZSCWFi3qG-EU00Qr8X3XaRFQPWHEXQmYWMxnS_kfmmyMQsPZe2P6ECjzCjG0dVFg/pubchart?oid=933123879&amp;format=interactive"></iframe>